GrieferAtWork/KOSmk3/README.md

 The third rendition of the KOS Operating System & Kernel, this time with a lot more emphasis on integration, as well as streamlining.
 Additionally, many optional features have been implemented this time around, including actually working true <b>SMP</b> and <b>IPI</b>, support for the x86 <code>sysenter</code> instruction, or making use of <b>APIC</b> interrupt timers for preemption (all things that KOSmk2 couldn't do)

-Much emphasis has also been put on implementing posix <code>signal()</code> behavior <i>correctly</i>, not taking any shortcuts speeding up system calls such as <code>fork()</code>, making use of lazy copy-on-write, rather than copying data immediatly.
+Much emphasis has also been put on implementing posix <code>signal()</code> behavior <i>correctly</i> without any shortcuts with a lot of work put into speeding up system calls such as <code>fork()</code>, making use of lazy copy-on-write, rather than duplicating data immediatly.
 Similarly, the kernel now implements much better support for <code>termios</code> flags, supporting numerous options that had no support at all before.

 The most important difference between this and KOSmk2 is probably the idea that initially convinced me to start over from scratch, that idea being: <b>Exceptions</b>.
 But not just any exceptions.
 Oh no. I'm not using some C++ compiler now.
 It's all still 100% pure C code making use of inline assembly, as well as DWARF's CFI meta-instruction set, alongside a lot of preprocessor <i>magic</i>.